Research Tracks

 Track chairs have the following responsibilities:

-• Reach out to potential authors, referees/reviewers to communicate the overall objectives of the conference and each track.
+• Reach out to potential referees/reviewers to communicate the overall objectives of the conference and each track.

-• Structure the sessions and if possible introduce the presenters
+• Structure the sessions and if possible, introduce the presenters.